-- Accrue three years full-time (or part time equivalent) approved mentored practical work experience
+- Accrue three years, and not less than 500 days, of approved mentored practical work experience

 - Meet with your recognised mentor every six months with defined outcomes

 - Regularly log practical experience and competency development